Nutshell, by Ian McEwan

 Which leads us to the ending.
 And for me, more dissatisfaction.
 It seems intended to be inevitable.
 And also intended to give the unborn child a role in deciding the fate of the two villains.
 After all, he cannot be passive right through until the end, can he?
 The result is, for me an unusual ending, yes, but an undramatic one.
 And an unfulfilling one for a literary work.
 Like the entire structure of the novel, it is more in keeping with the structure of a mystery novel.
 Which it does evolve into at the end, in fact, when the police enter the scene.
 And when the reader is distracted from the fate of the baby to follow the fate of the villainous couple.

 The nutshell of the title, incidentally, is from a line in Shakespeare.
 It refers to the narrator’s confinement in the womb and the lack of movement he endures.
 Of which McEwan continually reminds the reader.
 As a metaphor, however, it is more provocative than meaningful.
-It is a reminder of how limited the narrator is physically, even as his mind, or is it just his consciousness, wanders far abroad.
+Is it a reminder of how limited the narrator is physically, even as his mind, and is it just his consciousness, the possibilities, that wander?
 Reviewers also refer to the parallels with Hamlet, with the baby a questioning Hamlet and Trudy and Claude standing in for Gertrude and Claudius, while the quote’s bad dreams refers to their dastardly plot, the evil that exists in the world this baby is about to enter.

 McEwan was surely pleased with this novel.
 One can envision him chuckling as he writes, relishing his witty comment on the complex world his narrator is about to enter.
 But wit can carry one only so far, even if the baby can select whatever he wishes to comment upon and stretch his thinking in any direction.
 For, there must be action, and the only action left here is the lover’s plot.
 Thus, McEwan loses control, and cannot help turning to the perfidious act to be performed, then to the justice to be administered and the role of his narrator in seeking such justice.
 He has lost, for me, his literary cache, and become himself trapped in what is basically a mystery novel.
 The emotional entanglement among the four actors, father, mother, son, and lover, as well as the morality of their actions, fades into a final theatrical act that is all drama, without a sign of further moral complexity.
 (October, 2017)